DevanteGandy/Yokai-app/README.md

 after getting the modal to work, now on each image click it should pop up the modal box with a bigger sized image, the title, the synopsis and the date it was created.

 I did struggle with CSS a bit, but just figuring out how everything works and what i can actually do with CSS is incredible.

-my biggest flaws/issues would be my creative side, i tend to overthink positioning and sizes and i tend to spend too much time on a portion of css rather then getting my base style down.
 //